 Jen Reichert, MEd, LCPAA – Founder & Director

 In 2007, Jen left teaching to start a career in foster care and adoption because she wanted to do what she could to help waiting children be adopted.
 She (over)worked as a case manager and a regional adoptions facilitator, and (over)served as the director of a child-placing agency before taking a much-needed breather.
-Now that Jen is a recovering workaholic, she has been able to get back to the work she loves.
+Now that Jen is a recovering workaholic, she has been able to get back to the place she loves.

 Jen has spent countless hours over the years walking alongside families through each unique facet of the fostering and adoption process.
 She has also presented at conferences and other groups, led trainings, and worked closely with therapists and other treatment team members, all to help families provide ideal care to traumatized children.
 Jen has been trained in multiple disciplines of behavior management, and is a certified Trust-Based Relational Intervention Practitioner.
 In addition to bossing everyone at Stand Up Eight, she serves on The Heart Gallery of Central Texas Committee and is a Licensed Child-Placing Agency Administrator.

 Jen got hitched to BJ Brown in April 2010, and they live in Round Rock, Texas, with their dog, Barkley (yes, he's named after Sir Charles), and the greatest group of neighbors there ever was.
 Jen has been crafty since before Pinterest was born, is addicted to strong coffee, is a die-hard football fan (Go Pats!), and hopes to someday be a beach bum.

 Becky feels strongly about giving a voice to the voiceless, often whom are children in foster care.
 She believes with her whole heart that every child deserves to know they are precious and unconditionally loved, and she makes a point of helping the children she works with believe they are both.